SolaceLabs/solace-ecs-scaler/README.md

     - Application Queues defined as non-exclusive (with or without partitions)

 ## Limitations
+- The scaler currently supports scaling of ECS services deployed to AWS Fargate capacity provider.
 - Current only supports Basic Auth to Solace PubSub+ Brokers; mTLS and other authentication methods are not currently supported
 - One instance of the Solace ECS Scaler is required per Solace PubSub+ Service / Message VPN
 - One instance of the Solace ECS Scaler is required per AWS Region where ECS services are deployed